oemof/tespy/doc/tutorials_examples/solar_collector.rst

 constant mass flow through the collector, the outlet temperature and the pressure losses of the collector are calculated.

-E. g., if you want to calculate the performance of the collector within a specific period of time, you could have the absorbed energy and the ambient temperature as input time series and iterate over said series.
+E.g., if you want to calculate the performance of the collector within a specific period of time, you could have the absorbed energy and the ambient temperature as input time series and iterate over said series.
 As the absorbed energy of the collector is a function of the global radiation on the inclined